The Impact of 5G on Streaming (Update)December 21, 2022

 Last but not least, realizing the full potential of 5G streaming starts with a reliable, low-latency video infrastructure.
 More streaming data will be flying around than ever before, and many workflows will increase in complexity.

 Without a solution to aggregate, process, and distribute this content, 5G will only get you so far.
-And if you’re looking to architect an interactive environment or near real-time functionality, you’ll need a low-latency streaming platform at the foundation.
+And if you’re looking to architect an interactive environment or near real-time functionality, you’ll need a low-latency video platform at the foundation.

 Looking to get in on the 5G craze?
 It all starts with Wowza.
 Start a free trial today to see for yourself.